arXiv/arxiv-docs/source/labs/index.md

 <!-- <a href="project-proposal" class="button-fancy">Click to submit your idea <span> </span></a> -->

-_**arXiv Labs is temporarily on pause while arXiv is focused on stability and moving to the cloud.
-Please check back in six months.**_ In the meantime, you can learn more about the [criteria](criteria.md) for arXiv Labs projects.
+_*arXiv Labs is back from vacation.
+As of December 2022 we are open for reviewing new proposals.
+Please email <a href="mailto:arxiv-labs&commat;arxiv&period;org">arxiv-labs&commat;arxiv&period;org</a> if you have something to propose.*_

+See [criteria](criteria.md) for arXiv Labs projects.

-This pause in Labs effort does not affect access to the arXiv APIs, which are always public and available.
-Please also note that many projects that use APIs and other methods to access arXiv's metadata, full text, or source files are **not** arXivLabs projects.
+It is not necessary to be part of a Labs project to use the arXiv APIs.
+Many projects that use APIs and other methods to access arXiv's metadata, full text, or source files are **not** arXivLabs projects.
 Learn more about [arXiv API access and data usage here.](https://arxiv.org/help/api/)

 _Note: Use of the names “arXiv”, “arXiv.org”, “arXiv Labs”, “arXivLabs” and associated logos, web addresses, and colors are only allowed with the explicit written permission from the arXiv management team._